netease-im/camellia/update-en.md

 ### fix
 * fix camellia-delay-queue use long-polling mode, do not hold http request after run for a period of time
+* fix camellia-redis-proxy do not handler the key in reply of EXBZPOPMAX/EXBZPOPMIN commands when use ConverterProxyPlugin

 # 1.1.7（2022/11/30）